brightertiger/notes/notes/general/gen-06-support_vector_machines.md

         -   Solve non-linear problems via Linear SVM
     -   Polynomial Kernel
         -   $K(x_i, x_j) = (x_i^T x_j + c)^d$
-        -   The d regers to the degree of the polynomial
+        -   The d refers to the degree of the polynomial
         -   Example: 2 points in 1-D (a and b) transformerd via second order polynomial kernel
             -   $K(a,b) = (ab + 1)^2 = 2ab+ a^2b^2 + 1 = (\sqrt{2a}, a, 1)(\sqrt{2b}, b, 1)$
         -   Calculates similarity between points in higher dimension